xkiwilabs/DQN-using-PyTorch-and-ML-Agents/README.md

 NOTE: The Banana environment is similar to, but not identical to the Banana Collector environment on the Unity ML-Agents GitHub page.

 ## Training
- - active the conda environment you created above
+ - activate the conda environment you created above
  - change the directory to the 'yourpath/thisgithubrepository' directory.
  - open `train.py`, find STEP 2 (lines 55 to 65) and set the relevant version of Banana to match your operating system.
  - run the following command: